‘What’s different about this game at Wimbledon, Matey?’

 ‘Isaac Newton?’

 ‘The History Maintenance Commission have alerted the All England Club at Wimbledon that the law of gravity might soon no longer apply.
-You see, one of the Route 1066 time-traveller pillocks seems to have persuaded Isaac Newton that he has Malus Domesticaphobia, the fear of apples, so there’s every possibility that he will no longer discover the theory of gravity if visiting orchards is off his bucket list.’
+You see, one of the Route 1066 time-traveller pillocks seems to have persuaded Isaac Newton that he has Malus Domesticaphobia, aka the fear of apples, so there’s every chance he will no longer discover the theory of gravity if visiting orchards is off his bucket list.’

 At that moment the Brit won his service game and pictures switched from centre-court to the large, patriotic crowd assembled in party mode on the hill just outside the tennis complex.
 Amongst the throng was someone in the distinctive navy, green and purple uniform of a Wimbledon ballgirl.